Request a Due Process Hearing

 No, just describe as best you can what you think the problem is.

-Administrative Resource Services assigns a "cause number" to your request and forwards a copy of it to the Office of Administrative Hearings.
+OAH assigns a "cause number" to your request and forwards a copy of it to the OSPI Administrative Resource Services and Special Education Division.

 In accordance with 20 USC §1415(f), 34 CFR §300.508, and WAC 392-172A-05095, administrative law judges (ALJs) are assigned to conduct special education due process hearings.
 Each ALJ is an employee of, or contractor with, the Office of Administrative Hearings (OAH).
 Judges cannot be an employee of OSPI or the school district that is involved in the education or care of the student.
 OSPI maintains a list of the persons who serve as administrative law judges: